farazdurrani/Spring-Data-Mongodb-Auditing/README.md

 Spring Boot by default attempts to connect to a locally hosted instance of MongoDB.
 But I have embedded mongodb in the application so it will connect to it automatically.

-And MongoTemplate will be injected automatically.
+Since 'spring-boot-starter-data-mongodb' is on classpath, mongoTemplate bean will be created and injected automatically in CustomerRepository.